What is granulomatosis with polyangiitis?

 The cause of granulomatosis with polyangiitis is unknown.
-It is classified as an autoimmune disease and the cytoplasmic antineutrophil cytoplasmic antibody (c-ANCA) directed against serine proteinase 3 antigen (PR3-ANCA) is thought to be pathogenic.
-It may be triggered by bacterial infection.
+It is classified as an autoimmune disease and the cytoplasmic antineutrophil cytoplasmic antibody (c-ANCA) directed against serine proteinase three antigen (PR3-ANCA) is thought to be pathogenic.
+It may be triggered by a bacterial infection.

 Genetic mutations may be involved, but granulomatosis with polyangiitis is not inherited.

 What are the clinical features of granulomatosis with polyangiitis?

 Patients with granulomatosis with polyangiitis may complain of various non-specific symptoms especially: